kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 In some scenarios the exposed URL in the backend service differs from the specified path in the Ingress rule.
 Without a rewrite any request will return 404.
 Set the annotation `nginx.ingress.kubernetes.io/rewrite-target` to the path expected by the service.

-If the application contains relative links it is possible to add an additional annotation `nginx.ingress.kubernetes.io/add-base-url` that will prepend a [`base` tag](https://developer.mozilla.org/en/docs/Web/HTML/Element/base) in the header of the returned HTML from the backend.

-If the scheme of [`base` tag](https://developer.mozilla.org/en/docs/Web/HTML/Element/base) need to be specific, set the annotation `nginx.ingress.kubernetes.io/base-url-scheme` to the scheme such as `http` and `https`.

 If the Application Root is exposed in a different path and needs to be redirected, set the annotation `nginx.ingress.kubernetes.io/app-root` to redirect requests for `/`.